MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 ## PLOD Runthrough

 Let's go through a sample runthrough of the PLOD mechanism.
 For simplicity, let's assume a slight level of dystopia.
 For example, cards in the wallet/purses/nametags of people can be readily read through RFID sensors.
 Events, such as detecting a person, is sent to a high-scale event processing system.

+Let's also assume that the host at the front desk is a human but not necessarily experienced with dealing with customers, so he gets some AI assistance.

 We assume there is a high-scale event processing system that detects the arrival of a customer at one of our restaurants.
 His face is readily recognized by cameras monitoring the door.
 The system receives a json packet containing the customer's loyalty ID number (1), among other things.

 It's rather busy, so the host is unable to greet the customer as soon as he walks in with his party.
+A good piece of information is to obtain a general idea of how patient this customer is.
+Keep in mind that the process to follow is invisible to the host.

+A query is submitted to Time Molecules:

 ```sql
 EXEC GetNextEventsForObservedEvent